cesbit/pyleri/README.md

  * grammar.c
  *
  * This grammar is generated using the Grammar.export_c() method and
- * should be used with the cleri module.
+ * should be used with the libcleri module.
  *
  * Source class: MyGrammar
  * Created at: 2016-05-09 12:16:49